sportbetone/eos-contracts/README.md

-Open source EOS contracts of https://SportBet.one
+Open source EOS contracts of decentralized crypto and bitcoin betting platform https://SportBet.one